 However, education systems in the UK are slow to adapt, meaning not all kids are getting the grounding they need in coding which could help them to achieve their full potential.

 If you have a child who is already more advanced versus what’s being taught in school or a child who shows an appetite for learning more about tech, coding lessons are a fantastic way to get them ahead.

 You can read more about our coding lessons further down, including how your child could even take a computer science GCSE or A Level early with us… but first, here’s why we believe coding is an essential skill for children.

-We believe coding is an essential skill and have put together a list of just a few things that coding can help a child with.
+We believe coding is important for the the future and is essential skill for kids.
+We’ve put together a list of just a few things that coding can help a child with.
 It’s not necessarily because they want to have a career in computing either, as you will see.

 1: Coding builds confidence

 “Have you tried turning it off and turning it back on again?
 Most of us don’t know the first thing about what makes our laptops, smartphone or video games tick.
 But by giving our children a technological based education we can give them the confidence to head out into the workplace feeling well equipped.